rails/rails/guides/source/security.md

 TIP: You can find all of the details for the Authentication generator in the Rails source code.
 You are encouraged to explore the implementation details and not treat authentication as a black box.

-The authentication generator is meant to be a solid starting point for securing your application by authenticating users.
+The authentication generator adds all of the files needed for securing your application with basic authentication and password reset functionality.

 User Management
 ---------------